asadeg02/course-2019-spr-proj/asadeg02_gxy9598_kanastas/README.md

 | 19-95 | 0.1296640596971729    | 0.0415  |

 --------------------------------------------------------------------------------------------------------------
- **regression reuslts between age of owners and number of peroperties owned by them**
+ **Regression reuslts between age of owners and number of peroperties owned by them**

 | **Age Range** | **Coefficient**  | **mean_square_error** | **score** |
 | :---:          |     :---:      |        :---:           |  :---:              |